 You can craft weapons out of random pieces of junk

-Your actions in Biomutant will teeter a simple Karma meter back and forth between good and bad.
+Your actions in Biomutant will teeter your "karma" meter called Aura back and forth between good and bad.
 Apparently, you’ll see a different ending depending on your Karma by the end of the game.
-It’s not yet clear if this directly connects to your percentage chance to save humanity, as mentioned above.

 Biomutant’s system requirements are a work-in-progress